Polymero/ctf-writeups/NetOn CTF 2021-03/README.md

 I was excited to participate in my first ever CTF and enjoyed the experienced very much.
 Thanks to all of those involved in setting it up! ~<3

-There were a total of 9 categories with 43 questions combined.
+There were a total of 9 categories with 43 questions combined:
+- Pwn
+- Web
+- Stego
+- OSINT
+- Crypto
+- Coding
+- Forensics
+- Reversing
+- Misc

+Below you can find my solutions to the challenges I was able to solve and some fruitless tries to some of the challenges could not solve (in time).
+So be sure to check other participants' writeups as well!

+If you have any questions and/or comments, please do not hesitate to contact me. :)

 CTF Rules:

 ![](CTF%20Rules.png)

 Final Top 10:

+I placed 3rd :).

 ![](CTF%20Top%2010.png)